Fequently Asked Questions

 Do I need an appointment to visit the school?

-We have an open door policy, however, we do ask that you sign at the front desk before going to the school office and/or any classroom.
+We have an open door policy, however, we do ask that you check in at the school office before going to the classrooms.